 Vocational Education and Training (VET) provides skills and knowledge for work through a national training system, which provides for Australians: entering the workforce for the first time or re-entering the workforce; retraining for a new job; or upgrading skills for an existing job in accordance with the Government's social and economic policy.

 Australia's national system of VET training provides high quality, work-based training with qualifications that meet national standards.
-Underpinning this system is a framework consisting of the Australian Quality Training Framework, Australian Qualifications Framework and Industry Training Packages (which define the assessment standards for the different vocational qualifications).
+Underpinning this system is a framework consisting of the National VET Regulator Standards, Australian Qualifications Framework and Training Packages, which define the assessment standards for the different vocational qualifications).
 Since the States and Territories are responsible for most public delivery and all regulation of providers, a central concept of the system is "national recognition" whereby the assessments and qualifications of any one RTO must be recognised by all others and the decisions of any State or Territory training authority must be recognised by the other States and Territories.
 This allows portability of qualifications and units of competency.

 Traditionally, VET training was largely for males working full time in traditional trade related industries.
 In today's Australia, VET allows for training in a diverse range of industries, equally available to males and females, with a choice of outcomes that combine work with structured training over 3-4 years (apprenticeships and traineeships) or short-term for those simply wanting to gain some new skills.

 An apprentice is trained in a skilled trade (e.g. electrical, plumbing, cabinet-making and automotive mechanics) and upon successful completion will become a qualified tradesperson.
 A trainee is someone who is being trained in a vocational area, who, upon completion of their traineeship, will be eligible to receive a minimum of a certificate II in their chosen vocational area.
 Typically these may include areas such as office administration, information technology and hospitality.